gini/gini-capture-sdk-android/ginicapture/src/doc/source/integration.rst

 Capturing documents
 -------------------

-The Gini Vision Library can be used in two ways, either by using the *Screen API* or the *Component API*:
+The Gini Capture SDK can be used in two ways, either by using the *Screen API* or the *Component API*:

 * The *Screen API* provides activities for easy integration that can be customized in a limited way.
 The screen and configuration design is based on our long-lasting experience with